DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-01-28-mapping-our-stakeholders.md

 - software vendors
 - [UK register of learning providers (UKRLP)](https://www.ukrlp.co.uk/)

-This map is a living thing—it’ll evolve as we learn more and the service develops.
+This map is a living thing.
+It'll evolve as we learn more and the service develops.
 If you think someone’s missing or in the wrong place, we’d love to hear from you.

 ## What’s next